When you compliment someone on their energy, or even notice someone else’s energy, what are you really saying?

 In taoism, there are three main elements.
 The jing, the qi, and the shen.

 Think about them like they’re three corners of yourself.

 Jing is the essence of you, the you that you’re born with, the you that never changes deep down.
-The you that you see is missing from your daily doings in the world, that may have been missing for a long, long time.
+The you that you can recognize is missing from your daily doings in the world.

 The shen is the crux.
 It’s the part of you that decides the direction of your qi and your jing.